|[ Back to ORAAL | LingTools @ UO | LVC Lab @ UO ]|

 Welcome to the download site for the Corpus of Regional African American Language (CORAAL).
 The main page for CORAAL is here at the Online Resources for African American Language website.
 Please visit that page, or read the CORAAL User Guide for more information about CORAAL.

-October 2018: The current version of CORAAL is v.
-2018.10.06.
-This version includes the DCA: Washington DC 1968 component (same files as its initial version), the DCB: Washington DC 2016 component, with 1 additional speaker added from v.
-2018.04.06 (audio part 14), and the PRV: Princeville, NC 2004 component.
-All transcripts have been edited (with minor changes only) to increase consistencies across transcripts.
+The current version of CORAAL is v.
+2020.05.
+This version includes the DCA: Washington DC 1968 component, the DCB: Washington DC 2016 component, and the PRV: Princeville, NC 2004 component, unchanged from the previous version (v.
+2018.10.06).
+One additional speaker as well as a few additional files have been added to the second regional supplement, ROC: Rochester, NY 2016, a subset of sociolinguistic interviews conducted by Sharese King as a part of her dissertation project in Rochester, NY (King 2018).
 With v.
-2018.10.06, we also release the second regional supplement, ROC: Rochester, NY 2016, a subset of sociolinguistic interviews conducted by Sharese King as a part of her dissertation project in Rochester, NY (King 2018).
+2020.05, we release a new regional supplement, ATL: Atlanta, GA 2017, recordings of interviews and conversations among a friendship network in Atlanta, GA.
 See the CORAAL user guide for more information.
 All users are urged to update to this newest version of the corpus.
-With v.
-2018.10.06, we also release new web-based and R-based interfaces to the corpus, through the CORAAL Explorer website.
+All files are also on the web-based and R-based interfaces to the corpus, available through the CORAAL Explorer website.

 CORAAL is quite large and therefore is broken into many parts to facilitate downloading.
 Most parts are compressed using tar and gzip utilities.
 Most computer systems will be able to unpack these when you attempt to open the tar.gz file.
 From the links below, you can download each of the parts by right-clicking each linked file name and selecting the option to download linked file or save linked file.